carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

   add_compile_definitions(USE_PRINTF USE_DBG_PRINTF)
   ```
   You might see a clue in the messages.
+* Power cycle the SD card.
+Once an SD card is in SPI mode, the only way to get it back to SD mode is to power cycle it.
+At power up, an SD card's CS/DAT3 line has a 50 kΩ pull up enabled in the card, but it will be disabled if the card is initialized,
+and it won't be enabled again until the card is power cycled.
 * Try lowering the SPI or SDIO baud rate (e.g., in `hw_config.c`).
 This will also make it easier to use things like logic analyzers.
   * For SPI, this is in the
   [spi_t](#an-instance-of-spi_t-describes-the-configuration-of-one-rp2040-spi-controller) instance.